rei/rei-cedar-docs/docs/components/breadcrumb/README.md

 ## Link Scoped Slot

 Can be used to override the default links rendered in the breadcrumb.
-Useful for integrating with client side routing, as a `router-link` can be rendered instead of a plain `a` tag.
+Useful for integrating with client-side routing, as a `router-link` can be rendered instead of a plain `a` tag.
 The `slot-scope` exposed includes:

 - `class`: CSS class to be applied to your override element to match the breadcrumb styling
 - `href`: the path that the link points to